 The Best Places to Stay in Bali:10 of the best areas to consider and the best hotels to suit all budgets

 Bali is a larger island than most people imagine and one of the best things about Bali is the incredible diversity, the different areas and huge range of things to do on the island.
-But with such a huge choice it’s difficult to narrow it down to the best places to stay in Bali!
+(Check out my post on my top 10 favourite things to do in Bali) But with such a huge choice it’s difficult to narrow it down to the best places to stay in Bali!

 Bali really does offer something for everyone and each area is really very different so it’s important to do some research on where to stay in Bali and carefully consider what they have to offer and the pros and cons of the different areas so that you can pick the best area in Bali that best suits you.